YAT Anshin! Uchū Ryokō: Second series

-Controversy
+Incident

-On March 29, 1997, there was an incident involving the episode "The Mysterious Father" (まぼろしのオヤジ, Maboroshi No Oyaji) in which four children were taken to hospitals after reportedly watching a scene in the episode with rapidly flashing red and white colors.
-Later broadcasts of this episode were edited so that the flashes were not as fast, unlike the infamous "Electric Soldier Porygon" episode of the Pokémon anime, which was completely banned.
-Similar incidents were also reported following the "Pokémon Shock" incident.
+On March 29, 1997, there was an incident involving episode 25 "The Mysterious Father" (まぼろしのオヤジ, Maboroshi No Oyaji) in which viewers, including four children, were taken to hospitals after reportedly watching a scene in the episode with rapidly flashing red and white colors.
+Later in the year, NHK confirmed that at least 25 people in 9 prefectures were confirmed to have been affected.